quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Round-trip time measurement {#sec-rtt}

-Round-trip time of QUIC flows can be inferred by observation once per flow, during the 1-RTT handshake phase, as in passive TCP measurement.
-The delay between the client initial packet and the first packet sent by the server back to the client represents the RTT component on the path between the observer and the server, and the delay between this packet and the second packet sent by the client in reply represents the RTT component on the path between the observer and the client.
+Round-trip time of QUIC flows can be inferred by observation once per flow, during the handshake, as in passive TCP measurement.
+The delay between the Client Initial packet and the Server Cleartext packet sent back to the client represents the RTT component on the path between the observer and the server, and the delay between this packet and the Client Cleartext packet in reply represents the RTT component on the path between the observer and the client.
 This measurement necessarily includes any application delay at both sides.

-Passive RTT measurement is not possible during a 0-RTT resumption, since a client may send an entire initial window of packets, making the client-observer part of the measurement above impossible.
+Note that the Server's reply mayalso be a Version Negotiation or Server Stateless Retry packet.
+In this case the Client will send another Client Initial or the connection will fail.

-The lack of any acknowledgement information or timestamping information in the QUIC wire image also makes running passive estimation RTT impossible.
-RTT can only be measured at connection establishment time, by observing the Client Initial packet and the Server's reply to this packet which maybe a Server Cleartext, Version Negotiation, or Server Stateless Retry packet.
+The lack of any acknowledgement information or timestamping information in the QUIC wire image makes running passive RTT estimation impossible.

 Changes to this behavior are currently under discussion:  see https://github.com/quicwg/base-drafts/issues/631.